Shakespeare & Social Justice

 Arts-based curriculum and innovative professional development for English language arts teachers and theater teaching artists who use Shakespeare’s works to inspire students toward empathy, respect, understanding and connection.
+All material FREE to teachers and teaching artists.

 IDENTITY • COMMUNITY • JUSTICE • ACTION